department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide-round2.md

 1. Are you currently using or have you ever used your VA education benefits?
     - Which benefit?
-2. Do you know roughly how much of your GI Bill entitlement you have left?
+2. Do you know roughly how much of your education entitlement you have left?
 3. Are you familiar with the Rogers STEM scholarship?
  - If yes, what have you heard about it?